agnesoft/adev/projects/atest/README.md

 });
 ```

-### expect()
+### expect(), assert\_()

 ```
 template<typename T>
 auto atest::expect(const T &value) noexcept -> Expect<T>

+template<typename T>
+auto atest::assert_(const T &value) noexcept -> Expect<T>
 ```

-Starts composition of the test's expectation (assertion).
+Starts composition of the test's expectation or assertion.
+The difference is that `assert_` will stop the test when failed while `expect` will continue even if failed.
 Any `T` is allowed as argument.
 If `T` is a callable it will be executed once the assertion is finalized.
 No exceptions will be propagated from the call.
 The return value is the internal class `Expect` that lets you select from one of the supported expecations:

 #### toBe()